linuxkay/yogurt/README.md

 Need to initiate a backup script for wordpress in cron.

-Need to run ddns updater in cron.
+Need to test and run ddns updater in cron.

 Schedule when to run update and reboot <- this may causes unable to Boot.